algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 <!-- Describe the user authentication process and integration with back-end services. -->
 For the user authentication, only the front end is asked.
 Two profiles would then be set beforehand, one for the company and one for the user. \
-To see if the authentication is done the text put in the box should be the same as the predefined earlier in both the mailbox and the passwordbox. \
+To see if the authentication is done, the text put in the box should be the same as the predefined earlier in both the mailbox and the passwordbox. \
 For this, a ``Textfield`` and a controller would be used for simpler usage. \
 The mail ``Textfield`` will be checked first to know which password is the right one, if the authentification is passed the password ``Textfield`` is checked, if the password is correct it will change the page to the main page of the company or the user according to the one who registered. \
-There is a diagram to understand it better:
+Here is a diagram to understand it better:

 ![authentication_diagram](img/authentification_check.png)